syurkov/labPlayer/README.md

 ## Exercise 2 - Other Sortingtype for Songs

 Continue with the project of the previous exercise, use the same **main.swift** you already have.
+Now we introduce another sorting criteria for the list of songs.

 ### Tasks